-3.3 AR visualizations effectiveness
+3.3.
+AR automation visualizations effectiveness

-Regarding the perception of AR visualizations, the main concept is the definition of each part of the automation directly on the visualization related to that object or service.
-After a first definition of an automation part (e.g. "when the living room door is opened"), the user can continue to add more parts (e.g. the condition "and the living door window is open", or the action "turn off the kitchen light").
+Regarding the AR visualizations of automations, the main concept is the definition of each part of the automation directly on the visualization related to that object or service.
+After a first definition of an automation part (e.g., "when the living room door is opened"), the user can continue to add more parts (e.g., the condition "and the living door window is open", or the action "turn off the kitchen light").
 Each selected rule element has its related representation, for example, a 3D activable switch is used with objects that can be turned on and off, while a slider for the selection of an integer value is displayed (see Figure 2).
 The connection between rule elements (Boolean operators, sequential or parallel operators for actions, and the link between the trigger and the action part of the rule) is also depicted.
 Connections can be rendered using wires or dynamic direction arrows between objects.
 Considering the size of a mobile device screen, this information must be presented in a balanced manner to not clutter the scene.

-3.4 Reasoning about multiple rules
+3.4.
+Reasoning about multiple rules

 Describing automations in isolation, although useful, may not be enough.
-To be useful in a real situation where multiple automations can be active at the same time, a way to compare them and to ensure that their effects are not in conflict should be introduced.
+To be useful in a real situation where multiple automations can be active at the same time, a way to analyse them and to ensure that their effects are not in conflict should be introduced.
 For this reason, we are implementing a way to select and show multiple rules in the environment at the same time.
-If a conflict is detected (e.g., two contrasting actions triggered by different events) the user will be notified.
-A debugger, that allows simulating changes in the values of the objects to check for conflicts is also in development.
-The activation signal (originated from a simulated event) can visually show its effects on the other objects through the "wires" that connect the various rule elements.
+If a

-Figure 2: an example automation using the perceivable approach: (left) the slider is used to set the temperature trigger on the thermostat; (centre) a list is used to expose the capabilities of the lamp; (right) after the click on "Set the Lamp State (Action)", a 3D actionable switch is presented to select either the "Turn on" or "Turn off" actions.
+Figure 2: An example automation using the perceivable approach: (left) the slider is used to set the temperature trigger on the thermostat; (centre) if the "Set the Lamp State (Action)" capability is selected, a 3D actionable switch is presented to select either the "Turn on" or "Turn off" actions; (right) after the configuration of the rule element, a "recap panel" is placed to inform the user that the object is now used in an automation.